 Parents Teach Us Who We Are

-For example, if our parents are only there for us when we are in severe crisis mode - we may develop a sense of the world as scary and ourselves as inherently unlovable.
+For example, if our parents are only there for us when we are in severe crisis mode - we may develop a sense of the world as scary and ourselves as inherently unlovable and vulnerable.
 We may need to cry louder to be taken care.
-As an adult we may still believe like we need yell (or cry loudly) for anyone to hear our need.
+As an adult we may still believe like we need to cry loudly or yell for anyone to hear our needs.

-Alternatively, if our parents are almost never available to us, no matter what is happening - we may come to expect that we are on our own in this world.
+Alternatively, if our parents are just about never available to us, no matter what is happening - we may come to expect that we will simply always be on our own in this world.
 The idea of anyone helping us out may seem foreign and only for “weak” people.

 For many people with who experienced childhood traumas, their own parents were quite scary at times - either because they are abusive or because their own pain got in the way of effectively parenting.
 As a result it can be confusing to know what to expect when we need someone.
 We may see fear and love as inherently intertwined.
 We may also feel like there are no safe havens in the world.